Moving to the London Borough of Newham

 Newham is home to one of the best dining scenes in London’s North East, particularly for young professionals in the borough looking to eat out on the weekends.
-Branches of many beloved high-street chains can be found in Stratford, including Wagamama, Jamie’s Italian and Pizza Express, as well as some excellent independent eateries such as Dar Marrakech, Fish House and Eastern Palace.
-A culturally diverse borough since the Second World War, Newham supports a range of different communities and as a result is top spot for finding authentic Indian, Bangladeshi and Caribbean cuisine – Vijay’s Chawalla on Green Street and Caribbean Scene at Victoria Dock are two popular options.
+Branches of many beloved high-street chains can be found in Stratford, including Wagamama, and Pizza Express, as well as some excellent independent eateries such as Dar Marrakech, Fish House, and Eastern Palace.
+A culturally diverse borough since the Second World War, Newham supports a range of different communities and as a result is top spot for finding authentic Indian, Bangladeshi, and Caribbean cuisine.

-Retail therapy in Newham is also unrivalled by surrounding North Eastern boroughs, due to the presence of Westfield Stratford City Shopping Centre, an oasis for retail addicts with 280 shops and 70 restaurants spread across nearly 2,000,000 square feet of space.
-Flagship stores include John Lewis and Marks & Spencer, while everything from designer boutiques such as Breitling, Mulberry and The Kooples to technology brands Apple and Bose can be found.
-Additional features include a Vue Cinema, two hotels, a bowling alley and a 24-hour casino.
+Retail therapy in Newham is also unrivalled by surrounding North-Eastern boroughs, due to the presence of Westfield shopping centre in Stratford, an oasis for retail addicts with 280 shops and 70 restaurants spread across nearly 2,000,000 square feet of space.
+Flagship stores include John Lewis and Marks & Spencer, while everything from designer boutiques such as Breitling, Mulberry, and The Kooples to technology brands Apple and Bose can be found.
+Additional features include a Vue Cinema, two hotels, a bowling alley, and a 24-hour casino.